libp2p/blog/src/_blog/rust-libp2p-2022.md

 In November we introduced [a patch using const generics](https://github.com/libp2p/rust-libp2p/pull/2712) (in tests).
 In December we merged our [first pull request using GATs](https://github.com/libp2p/rust-libp2p/pull/3239).

+At this point, rust-libp2p is a large complex codebase.
+In August we added a [coding guideline](https://github.com/libp2p/rust-libp2p/pull/2780) to the project, allowing us to agree on a set of rules to enforce consistency across the project and enable newcomers to hit the ground running.
+Projects outside of the libp2p realm might find this guideline useful, as it documents an opinionated way of doing asynchronous networking in Rust.

 ## Meta - Improvements to the Project

 libp2p is an open-community open-source project.